Transdimensional Transformation based Markov Chain Monte Carlo: TTMCMC for updating the dimension and the parameters in a single block using deterministic transformations of a single random variable

-A few observations regarding Algorithm \ref{algo:ttmcmc} are in order. \begin{itemize} \item Note that the acceptance probabilities are independent of the proposal density $\varrho(\cdot)$ irrespective of its form, just as in TMCMC.
-The reason is that in TTMCMC we simulate $\epsilon\sim \varrho$, for some appropriate density $g$, for increasing, as well as for decreasing dimension (see the proof of detailed balance in Section S-1 for the precise details).
+\begin{itemize} \item Note that the acceptance probabilities are independent of the proposal density $\varrho(\cdot)$ irrespective of its form, just as in TMCMC.
+The reason is that in TTMCMC we simulate $\epsilon\sim \varrho$, for some appropriate density $\varrho$, for increasing, as well as for decreasing dimension (see the proof of detailed balance in Section S-1 for the precise details).
 In other words, the ``dimension-matching" criterion of RJMCMC is not required for TTMCMC.
 Indeed, recall that, to accomplish the birth step in RJMCMC one needs to simulate an $\epsilon$, but in the death step two randomly chosen components are averaged to reduce the dimension, and no simulation of $\epsilon$ is done.
-As such, in RJMCMC the dimension-matching criterion is responsible for the presence of proposal density in the acceptance ratio.
+As such, in RJMCMC the dimension-matching criterion is responsible for the presence of the proposal density in the acceptance ratio.

 \item Consequently, it is not possible to interpret TTMCMC as a special case of RJMCMC.
-Also, neither is RJMCMC a special case of TTMCMC, even though in fixed-dimensional problems, TMCMC with additive transformations contains the random walk Metropolis algorithm as a special case when as many $\e$'s as the number of variables to be updated is used for TMCMC.
+Also, neither is RJMCMC a special case of TTMCMC, even though in fixed-dimensional problems, TMCMC with additive transformations contains the random walk Metropolis algorithm as a special case when as many $\e$'s as the number of variables to be updated are used for TMCMC.